Sayantansen123/MicroservicesAndLearn/goLang/readme.md

    in default when a value is assigned to a variable the value stored in memroy and the adress is pointed by the variable .. so when u assign a another variable and do this var2 := var1 it makes a another copy of value inside the memory so if u change te value of var2 it dont change the value of var1

+## if u dont want a value to implement in ur code

+   just underscore the variable name so it dont throws a error

+## Naked return statement

+   if function dont return any variable then it will return the parameters